GE holds CEO Immelt's pay steady in 2011

-(Reuters) - General Electric Co (GE.N) held Chief Executive Jeff Immelt’s pay essentially flat in 2011, a year that the largest U.S. conglomerate’s profit rose 16 percent but its shares stagnated.
+March 9 (Reuters) - General Electric Co held Chief Executive Jeff Immelt’s pay essentially flat in 2011, a year that the largest U.S. conglomerate’s profit rose 16 percent but its shares stagnated.

 The world’s largest maker of jet engines and electric turbines paid its 56-year-old CEO total compensation worth $21.6 million last year, up less than 1 percent from 2010, the company said in a filing with the U.S. Securities and Exchange Commission.
 The increase was due to a $3.9 million rise in the book value of his pension; factoring that out his pay declined.